 Then why not ask Him?
 But are not you and I often very slow to ask the meaning of the Master's words?
 You read in Scripture something that you cannot understand, and you say to yourself, "I cannot make out the meaning of that chapter."
-But do you always pray over it, and ask the Writer to tell you what He intended when He wrote it?
-It is a grand thing to have this Inspired Book, but it is a grander thing, still, to have the Spirit of God, who inspired it, abiding with His people forever!
+But do you always pray over it and ask the Writer to tell you what He intended when He wrote it?
+It is a grand thing to have this Inspired Book.
+But it is a grander thing still to have the Spirit of God, who inspired it, abiding with His people forever.
 But we fail to learn many a secret from the Word because we do not pray our way into it.
 He who does not know can scarcely have his ignorance pitied when it remains willful.
 If you can know for the asking, why not ask?

-19. Now Jesus knew that they were desirous to ask Him, and said unto them, Do you inquire among yourselves of that I said, A little while, and you shall not see Me: and again, a little while, and you shall see Me?
+19. Now Jesus knew that they were desirous to ask him, and said unto them, Do ye enquire among yourselves of that I said, A little while, and ye shall not see me: and again, a little while, and ye shall see me?

-They might have inquired a long while among themselves and all in vain!
+They might have inquired a long while among themselves and all in vain.
 But to go to their Lord was the short way out of the difficulty, for He could explain it.
-See how ready He is to explain, for He expounds the truth even to those who had not asked for an exposition!
+See how ready He is to explain, for He expounds the truth even to those who had not asked for an exposition.
 In this matter, He was found of them that sought Him not.
 Knowing that they were desirous to ask, He accepted the will for the deed, the wish for the prayer-and He answered the secret longing of their heart.

-20. Verily, verily, I say unto you, That you shall weep and lament, but the world shall rejoice.
+20. Verily, verily, I say unto you, That ye shall weep and lament, but the world shall rejoice:

-"I am going away from you, and while I am gone, it will be all weeping and lamenting with you, but while I am gone the world shall have its hour of triumph-it shall think that I am slain, and that My cause is defeated."
+"I am going away from you, and while I am gone, it will be all weeping and lamenting with you, but while I am gone, the world shall have its hour of triumph-it shall think that I am slain and that My cause is defeated."

-20, 21.
-And you shall be sorrowful, but your sorrow shall be turned into joy.
-A woman when she is in travail has sorrow because her hour is come: but as soon as she is delivered of the child, she remembers no more the anguish, for joy that a man is born into the world.
+20-21.
+And ye shall be sorrowful, but your sorrow shall be turned into joy.
+A woman when she is in travail hath sorrow, because her hour is come: but as soon as she is delivered of the child, she remembereth no more the anguish, for joy that a man is born into the world.

-So, when Christ came back again, they would remember no more the sorrow of their travail hour in which they saw Him bound, spat upon, and taken off to execution-and mocked upon the tree.
-The joy that would come of it all would obliterate the remembrance of the sorrow!
+So, when Christ came back again, they would remember no more the sorrow of their travail hour in which they saw Him bound, and spat upon, and taken off to execution-and mocked upon the tree.
+The joy that would come of it all would obliterate the remembrance of the sorrow.

-22, 23.
-And you now therefore have sorrow: but I will see you again, and your heart shall rejoice, and your joy no man takes from you.
-And in that day you shall ask Me nothing.
+22-23.
+And ye now therefore have sorrow: but I will see you again, and your heart shall rejoice, and your joy no man taketh from you.
+And in that day ye shall ask me nothing.

-"You shall not need to make, anymore, inquiries of Me, for everything shall then be explained to you by the Spirit."
+"You shall not need to make anymore inquiries of Me, for everything shall then be explained to you by the Spirit."

-23. Verily, verily, I say unto you, Whatever you shall ask the Father in My name, He will give it to you.
+23. Verily, verily, I say unto you, Whatsoever ye shall ask the Father in my name, he will give it you.

-"This shall be one fruit of My passion, that, henceforth, whatever you shall ask of the Father, in My name, shall be given to you; and though you may not, perhaps, address your prayers to Me personally, yet addressed to the Father, in My name, they shall succeed."
+"This shall be one fruit of My passion, that, henceforth, whatsoever you shall ask of the Father, in My name, shall be given to you, and though you may not, perhaps, address your prayers to Me personally, yet addressed to the Father, in My name, they shall succeed."

-24. Hitherto have you asked nothing in My name.
+24. Hitherto have ye asked nothing in my name: